keolo/keolo-com/content/projects/global-peace-yes.md

 ---
 ## Digital Platform for a Planetary Peace Movement

-**<a href="https://globalpeaceyes.org" target="_blank" rel="noopener noreferrer">Global Peace Yes</a>** is a US-based NGO with Special Consultative Status at the United Nations, launched as a modern peace movement dedicated to helping humanity "live with love over fear."
-As **Fractional CTO**, I collaborated on technical strategy and execution, coordinating between the executive and tech team, managing the project, overseeing the development process, creating proof of concepts, research, setting up infrastructure, and supporting team members.
+<a href="https://globalpeaceyes.org" target="_blank" rel="noopener noreferrer">Global Peace Yes</a>, is a US-based NGO with Special Consultative Status at the United Nations, launched as a modern peace movement dedicated to helping humanity "live with love over fear.

+**The Challenge:** Transform an ambitious vision of mobilizing one billion voices for peace into a scalable, secure digital platform—without the budget for a full-time CTO or large tech team.

+**My Role:** Fractional CTO, bridging the gap between executive vision and technical execution while building a lean, high-performing team.

 <div class="carousel-container">
   <div class="carousel-wrapper">